Hey big spender: Three spending personalities with the most debt

 Each of us has a unique relationship with money.
 Why?
 We are all built differently.
 Our childhood experiences, observations in how our parents handled money and the financial literacy we were taught are just a couple of factors that determine how we manage money as adults.

-The Impulsive Spender focuses on “wants” instead of needs and tends to make purchase decisions in the moment.
-This personality type seeks that spending high whether it be on large or small purchases.
-Consistently unplanned purchases are common with this personality type and due to their spontaneous nature, Impulsive Spenders usually carry larger amounts of debt.
-Even if there is no cash in the bank to buy the item, the need for instant gratification takes over and reaching for credit cards easily fulfills that need.
+The impulsive spender focuses on “wants” instead of needs and tends to make purchase decisions in the moment.
+This personality type seeks out spending, whether it be on large or small purchases.
+Consistently unplanned purchases are common with this personality type and due to their spontaneous nature, impulsive spenders usually carry larger amounts of debt.
+Even if there is no cash in the bank to buy the item, the need for instant gratification takes over and reaching for credit cards easily fulfils that need.

 Avoiders do not have money management on their radar and simply prefer to ignore the topic.
-Part of this is just not feeling comfortable with talking about their money situation.
+Part of this is simply not feeling comfortable talking about their money situation.
 Perhaps it’s derived from growing up in a household where talking about money was taboo or from a stressful financial memory.
-The danger with Avoiders is that they generally have no idea of how much is in their bank account and tend to neglect their financial wellness.
-Often times, Avoiders let bills and unopened mail pile up because they are uncomfortable in how they might feel when opening them.
-The Avoider spending personality is usually a symptom of a larger issue such as mental illness like an anxiety disorder or lack of a proper financial role model.
+The danger with avoiders is that they generally have no idea of how much is in their bank account and tend to neglect their financial wellness.
+Often times, avoiders let bills and unopened mail pile up because they are uncomfortable about how they might feel when opening them.
+The avoider spending personality is usually a symptom of a larger issue such as mental illness like an anxiety disorder or lack of a proper financial role model.

-The good news is that Avoiders can change their mindset on managing their money by incorporating it into their everyday lives.
+The good news is that avoiders can change their mindset on managing their money by incorporating it into their everyday lives.
 Take 10 minutes in the morning while you have your coffee to look at your bank account online.
-Become familiar with the transactions and understand what service fees you’re being charges.
+Become familiar with the transactions and understand what service fees you’re being charged.
 Do this on a daily basis and you will start to feel that your financial wellness is part of everyday life, like brushing your teeth.
-Avoiders will be further empowered by taking financial education courses, jotting down financial goals, both short and long term and working off a monthly budget.
+Avoiders will be further empowered by taking financial education courses, jotting down financial goals, both short and long term, and living off a monthly budget.

 You can change your behaviour and relationship with money.
 These personalities are not permanent and neither is your debt.
 If your financial wellness is being consumed by debt, it’s time to speak to a Licensed Insolvency Trustee.
 Bring in your unopened bills and your income and expenses.
 We will help you sort through them and work towards the best solution for your financial situation.